Introduction to ARP

 What is ARP?

 - ARP stands for Address Resolution Protocol.
 It may be defined as the protocol that is used to resolve the IP address, specially IPV4, to the hardware address.
 It works below under the network layer to facilitate the delivery of the message to the correct device.

 - It is usual to have several devices connected to a single network.
-When any device from one network tries to reach any other device on the internet, it reaches that through the IP address, which later resolved to get the device’s MAC address from which that first device actually wants to interact.
+When any device from one network tries to reach any other device on the internet, it reaches that through the IP address, which is later resolved to get the device’s MAC address from which that first device actually wants to interact.
 Without using this protocol, it is not possible to get the message forwarded to the correct device.

 - In order to understand the concept of ARP, we can consider an example.
 Suppose device A wants to send any message to devise B, where both of the devices are connected to a different network.
 Device A will send the message that will reach the router connecting the private network through which device B is connected to the public network or the internet.